alexandra-simeonova/drafts/navigation-parameters-reference.md

 ## Navigation configuration example

 This example demonstrates a full sample navigation structure with many of the parameters you may use when configuring navigation for Luigi.
-You may copy and paste this sample in the `basicConfiguration.js` file of your luigi-config folder and test the different functions.

 ```javascript
 Luigi.setConfig({